What is the danger of a soporous state? Soporous state: description, causes, duration

 • influence of toxic and poisonous substances;

-Infectious diseases are dangerous because they can provoke the formation of abscesses in the brain tissues.
+Infectious diseases are dangerous because they can provoke the formation of abscesses in the brain tissue.
 An important place among the etiological factors is occupied by Koch's bacillus (the causative agent of tuberculosis), meningococcus, virus herpes simplex, toxoplasma.
 In some cases, even helminths can cause stupor.

 Symptoms and signs of stupor